Chemistry436/Chemistry436/README.md

 - 💞️ I’m looking to collaborate on GitHub and other communities like Reddit
 - 📫 How to reach me : join Reddit r/CCNA community you will find me by the chats
 - 😄 Pronouns: oh god this one is stupid I'm not a woke person 😂🤷‍♀️
-- ⚡ Fun fact: you can access Instagrams accounts by reverse engineering 😈
+- ⚡ Fun fact: you can access Instagrams accounts by reverse engineering then use a vulnerability code 😈😈

 #Python